 - Establishing a link between the breach of duty of care and your injuries (e.g., a collision between the truck and the vehicle)

-- Calculating the damage of your injuries and presenting your case for them to the court (e.g., medical bills, lost wages, pain and suffering)
+- Calculating the damage of your injuries and presenting your case for them to the court (e.g., medical bills, lost income, pain and suffering)

-Typically, the defendant in a truck accident case must present evidence for each of the steps listed above.
-When you are represented by Morris Bart, LLC we will invest our resources into gathering evidence that defends you.
+Typically, the defendant in a truck accident case must present evidence for each step listed above.
+When you are represented by a Lake Charles truck accident lawyer at the Morris Bart law firm, we will invest our resources into gathering evidence that defends you.
 This may include:

 - Speaking with witnesses and collecting witness statements

-- Collecting photos, videos, and police records from the scene of the accident
+- Collecting photos, videos, and police records from the accident scene

-- Requesting evidence from the trucking company, such as dashcam footage, driver safety record, driver licensing, and more
+- Requesting evidence from the trucking company, such as dashcam footage, driver safety records, driver licensing, and more

 - Hiring accident reconstruction experts